p4-team/ctf/2019-03-17-confidence2019/README.md

 It worked reasonably well, and we had a chance to react quickly - hopefully before players noticed the problem.
 Fortunately, everything was quite stable and we didn't have a lot of crashes.

 Most of our performance problems were due to people drowning lottery and sloik with thousands of request per second.
 It was unfortunate because both of them could be solved (in an intended way) with less than five requests.
-We've finally decided to implement POW for sloik because as far as we know it didn't stop any real exploit (both intended solution and a proper version of race condition work with POW - PM me if you don't believe).
-For the lottery, we decided to just deal with it, because we suspect that the challenge was solved by some teams by just sending a ton of requests per second for hours and having a lot of luck - so adding a POW would be unfair to other teams, and we decided to just deal with it.
+We eventually decided to implement POW for sloik because as far as we know it didn't stop any real exploit (both intended solution and a proper version of race condition work with POW - PM me if you don't believe).
+For the lottery, we decided to just deal with it, because we suspect that the challenge was solved by some teams by just sending a ton of requests per second for hours and having a lot of luck - so adding a POW would be unfair to other teams.

-Some pretty graphs from our internal grafana:
+Some pretty graphs from our internal Grafana:

 ![](daszbord.png)

-As you can see, there were few hot moments, but everything calmed down at the end (POW for sloik helped a lot too).
+As you can see, there were a few hot moments, but everything calmed down at the end (POW for sloik helped a lot too).

 ## 5. Flags